Research in the Geomorphology and Soil Science group

 Compound-specific stable isotope ratios (δ13C, δ2H) of oxygen-containing polycyclic aromatic hydrocarbons (OPAHs) as tracers of their formation in the environment: Method validation and case studies (DAAD P.R.I.M.E.).
 Cooperation with Dr. Ian Bull (School of Chemistry University of Bristol, UK). – Since 2016.

+The Jena Experiment started back in 2002.
 Publicly available project data can be accessed via the data system Pangaea (keyword: Jena Experiment).

 Investigating arsenic transformations in soils using isotopically labeled (13C and 2H) organo-arsenic compounds.
 Marie Curie IEF Fellowship BIOMETA (FP7-PEOPLE-2012-326736). – 2013-2015.